hyrumcarlile/devsr/README.md

 users in the tech industry.

-The long term vision of this project is to provide soft accrediation to non-formal methods of education.
+The long term vision of this project is to provide soft accreditation to non-formal methods of education.
 For example: someone teaching themself to code using online tutorials or mentorship programs, a design student in an apprenticeship program, or an IT professional taking over a family business.